 The Roomba reviews below are designed to make it quick and easy for you to find the best iRobot vacuum.
-Our review team spent seven weeks testing all Roomba models for sale.
-The result is this real-world buying guide.
+Our team spent seven weeks researching all Roomba models for sale.
+The result is this Roomba buying guide.

 Before we start: Here are the six most important features you need to know when buying your Roomba.
 You will find them again in each product review so that you can easily compare the different Roombas.
 Sounds good?
 Let’s go!